History

 Architecture

-During the sixteenth-century reconstruction, two four-sided pillars were inserted into the nave, which resulted in a two-aisle structure, additionally supported from the outside with buttresses.
-On the eastern side, a narrower, three-side ended chancel was also erected.
-The church was surrounded by a stone wall since the mid-16th century, and a roofed staircase led to a rather steep hill.
+During the 16th-century reconstruction, two four-sided pillars were inserted into the nave, resulting in a two-aisle layout of the building, additionally fastened with buttresses from the outside.
+On the eastern side, a narrower chancel, closed on three sides, was also erected at that time.
+The church was surrounded by a stone wall in the mid-sixteenth century, and a roofed staircase led up a fairly steep hill.

 bibliography: